Opportunities for Candidates, Elected Officials, & Staff

 Candidate Debates: 1 hour w/ 2 candidates

-Braver Politics Candidate Debates source issues from politically and socio-economically diverse voters within the district of a debate’s participants.
+Too often, debates are attended only by activists and staff on each participant’s side.
+We’re changing that.
+Braver Politics Candidate Debates source issues from politically and socio-economically diverse voters within the district of a debate’s participants and hold participants to specific ground rules.
 A Committee formed of politically and socio-economically diverse locals will write neutrally-phrased questions related to the issues identified by the community and vote unanimously on their inclusion in the debate.

 Neighbor Conversations with a Candidate: 2 hours